 Fast forward to now.

-I’m not only making a living doing work that I love, but I’m also getting paid to do it!
+I’m not only doing work that I love, but I’m also getting paid to do it.
 That was a serious case of imposter syndrome!

 Whenever we try something new, there is a sense of fear/excitement.
 It can often be difficult to decipher which one you may feel more of because they feel so similar.
 Taking that leap is scary, no matter what new thing you’re trying.
 One of my clients worked in a large, well-known company, and decided one day that they were going to make soaps for a living.
 And they’re doing exactly that.
 How awesome is that?